-This spectacular festival honors the birth of the beloved Hindu elephant-headed god, Lord Ganesha, popularly worshiped for his ability to remove obstacles and bring good fortune.
+This spectacular festival of Ganesh Chaturthi honors the birth of the beloved Hindu elephant-headed god, Lord Ganesha, popularly worshiped for his ability to remove obstacles and bring good fortune.
 The festival is celebrated in a very public manner.
 Local communities compete with each other to put up the most impressive Ganesha statue and display.
 Expect very crowded streets, filled with boisterous devotees, and lots of music.

-Late August or early September, depending on the cycle of the moon.
-It falls on the fourth day after new moon in the Hindu month of Bhadrapada.
-In 2017, Ganesh Chaturthi is on August 25.
-It is celebrated for 11 days (ending on September 5), with the biggest spectacle taking place on the last day called Anant Chaturdashi, which falls on September 19, 2021.
+The festival takes place late August or early September, depending on the cycle of the moon.
+It falls on the fourth day after the new moon in the Hindu month of Bhadrapad.
+In 2021, Ganesh Chaturthi is on September 10.
+The festival extends over 10 days with the biggest spectacle happening on the last day called Anant Chaturdashi, which falls on September 19, 2021.

 - Find out when is Ganesh Chaturthi in future years.